LeonTrii/Playground/Data Visualization/README.md

 # Data Visualization Projects

-## Visualizing data is like creating art.
-Data is practically everywhere and displaying it, is creative.
+## I like to express my creativity and imagination.
+Data is practically everywhere and it's great to look at data in a fun and creative way.

 Bicycle-Racing-Scatter-Plot: Scatter plot that shows the top speeds for biking up the Alpe d'Huez.
 Includes if the cyclist doped.